davisjam/vuln-regex-detector/README.md

 Happily, each emits evil input it believes will trigger catastrophic backtracking.
 We have *vulnerability validators* to check their recommendation in the language(s) in which you will use the regexes.

-### Why might they be incorrect?

-1. Detector might assume behavior of a regex engine that is true in some implementations but not in the regex engine of your language(s).
-2. Detector might be buggy.

 # Supported OSes

 This code works on Ubuntu 16.